 I never knew I would actually miss being able to buy headache medicine in a food store until I moved to France.
 In France, you’ll need to make a separate trip to the pharmacy to buy aspirin, ibuprofen or any other over the counter pharmaceutical goods.
 A small inconvenience since there are pharmacies everywhere but still I do miss the convenience of doing my grocery shopping and buying over the counter drugs too.

 6 – I miss giving hugs to friends and waving hello instead of stopping to give all your friends air kisses

-I have a love hate relationship with “la bise”- the act of greeting someone by giving them an air kiss on their cheeks.
-On the one had, I love how warm and welcoming it is to cheek kiss but on the other hand, I sometime resent the fact that I have to do it when I would sometimes rather just say hello and keep walking or simply wave to say hello.
-If you don’t fait la bis, you’re actually being pretty rude. (read the French kiss explained).
+I have a love-hate relationship with “la bise”- the act of greeting someone by giving them an air kiss on their cheeks.
+On the one hand, I love how warm and welcoming it is to cheek kiss but on the other hand, I sometimes resent the fact that I have to do it when I would sometimes rather just say hello and keep walking or simply wave to say hello.
+If you don’t “faire la bise”, you’re actually being pretty rude. (read the French kiss explained).

 7-I hate that some French people think All Americans eat McDonald’s and are fat

 There is a very strong stereotype in France that ALL Americans like to eat McDonald’s and are usually fat.